PaulDib/search-engine/README.md

 ```

 ###Indexing INEX
 ***This is a work in progress.
-Running `inex.py` on the whole INEX collection will certainly fail in a spectacular manner.
+Running `inex.py` on the whole INEX collection will certainly fail in a spectacular manner (memory and threads opera).
 You've been warned.***

 You must download the INEX 2007 collection and extract the archived files into a single folder (this folder must contain all the `.xml` documents).
 Edit the `inex.py` script to add the correct path to the corpus folder and run: